bradfrost/atomic-design/chapter-4.md

 > Let’s change the phrase “designing in the browser” to “deciding in the browser.” <cite>[Dan Mall](https://the-pastry-box-project.net/dan-mall/2012-september-12)</cite>

-Having the design represented in the browser *in addition to* other design artifacts gives teams to ability to paint a fuller picture.
+Having the design represented in the browser *in addition to* other design artifacts gives teams to ability to paint a richer, more realistic picture.
 Teams may demonstrate an aesthetically-focused design idea as a static image and simultaneously demonstrate a working prototype of that same idea.

-Getting to this point requires true collaboration between designers and developers, and hinges on honest conversation to  set everyone's expectations.

 #### An iterative iterative iterative iterative process
 I think of a successful digital design process as being quite similar to subtractive stone sculpture.
-At the start of the process, the sculptor (and their client) has a general idea of what they're creating, but that vision won't be fully realized until the sculpture is complete.
+At the beginning of the process, the sculptor (and their patron) has a general idea of what they're creating, but that vision won't be fully realized until the sculpture is complete.

 The sculptor starts with a giant slab of rock and starts chipping away at it.
 After a first pass, a crude shape begins to form.
 They take another pass and the shape becomes more pronounced.
 After a few rounds of whacking away at the rock, it becomes clear that the sculptor's subject is a human form.

 With the general shape of the sculpture roughed out, the artist can then begin honing in on specific sections of the piece.
-For instance, they may begin detailing the face.
-After several passes, they then move onto the arms, and then the legs.
+For instance, they may begin by detailing the face.
+After several passes, they then move onto the arms, and then begin detailing the legs.
 All the while, they step back to see how those details impact the overall sculpture.
-They continue this process until
+This process continues until the sculpture is complete and everyone is pleased with the results.

-{% include figure.html src="../images/content/stone-sculptor.jpg" caption="<a href='http://flickr.com/photos/15609463@N03/7854373494/'>Image credit</a>" %}
+{% include figure.html src="../images/content/stone-sculptor.jpg" caption="An iterative digital process is similar to subtractive stone sculpture, where fidelity is built up over many iterations. <a href='http://flickr.com/photos/15609463@N03/7854373494/'>Image credit</a>" %}

-Unlike stone sculpture, we have the power of *undo*!
-Again, pixels are cheap.
+Again, I think this a great way to frame a successful digital process, although unlike stone sculpture we have the power of *undo*!

-It's essential to get stakeholders comfortable with viewing works in progress rather than fully-baked designs and functioning code.
-As I mentioned in Chapter 1, most every organization these days desires to become more "agile", and that is what being agile entails.
-Rather than painting an unrealistic final picture, **it's more important to make steps in the right direction**.
+It's essential to get stakeholders comfortable with reviewing works in progress rather than fully-baked designs and code.
+As I mentioned in Chapter 1, every organization these days desires to become more "agile", and iteration is a key part of that process. **It's more important to make steps in the right direction** rather than exhausting a ton of effort painting unrealistic pictures of what you want the final piece to be.
+A sound design system doesn't roll off an assembly line, but is rather sculpted in iterative loops, building up fidelity as the project progresses.

-Without setting the proper expectations, suddenly showing stakeholders new and diverse artifacts may scramble their brains.
-That's why it's important to communicate to get them comfortable with a fuzzier process.
-Despite the wishes of project managers, human beings don't neatly fit into the rigid borders of Excel documents and Gantt charts.

-- Constant communication and true collaboration become the glue that holds the process together.
+If this all sounds a bit messy, that's because it is!
+To the dismay of some project managers, human beings don't neatly fit into the rigid borders of Excel documents and Gantt charts.
+True collaboration between disciplines is fuzzy and chaotic, and that's not a bad thing.
+Constant communication, tight feedback loops, and true collaboration become the glue that holds the process together.
+Get your entire team to commit to honest conversation and genuine collaboration, and the details of your process will fall into place.

+Are everyone's expectations properly set?
+Good!
+Now let's roll up our sleeves and get to work establishing our design system.

 ## Establishing direction
 > Ideas are meant to be ugly. <cite>[Jason Santa Maria](http://jasonsantamaria.com/articles/piles-of-ideas)</cite>